-8 of the Worst SEO Mistakes Even the Experts Make - Search Engine Journal
+10 of the Worst SEO Mistakes Even the Experts Make

 - Organizing webpages categorically by keyword-optimized anchor text.

-- Communicating your most important webpages to search engine crawlers.
+- Communicating your most important web pages to search engine crawlers.

 Resubmitting an XML sitemap to search engines is a great way to open up crawl paths for search engines to unlinked webpages.

-Along the same lines, it’s important to use your robots.txt file and noindex tag wisely so that you don’t accidentally block important webpages on your site or a client’s.
+Along the same lines, it’s important to use your robots.txt file and noindex tag wisely so you don’t accidentally block important webpages on your site (or a client’s).

 As a general rule of thumb, no webpage should be more than two clicks away from the homepage or a call-to-action landing page.

-Reassess your website architecture using fresh keyword research to begin organizing webpages by topicality.
+Reassess your website architecture using fresh keyword research to begin organizing webpages by topicality, in content and topic clusters.

-HubSpot provides a great guide for creating topic clusters on your website that arrange webpages by topic, using semantic keywords, and hierarchy to their shared thesis.

 2. Creating Content for Content’s Sake